PidiGalaxies/photomass/README.md

 ## Limitations
 The script uses [NED](ned.ipac.caltech.edu) and [`get_icrs_coordinates` from `astropy`](cds.unistra.fr) to get galactic extinctions and coordinates for the given galaxy.
-If the object is not present in these databases corresponding exception will be raised.
+If the object is not present in these databases the corresponding exception will be raised.
 You can use custom coordinates with `--coordinates` option to circumvent this limitation.
-K correction is limited to redshift < 0.5 as well as other limitations of [K-correction caluclator](http://kcor.sai.msu.ru).
+K correction is limited to redshift < 0.5 as well as other limitations of the [K-correction calculator](http://kcor.sai.msu.ru).

 ## Running the script